-Carolyn Van Hecke, Senior VAT manager, explains the circumstances surrounding the case and why it should prompt other businesses in the sector to consider how they account for VAT on construction services and take advice if the VAT treatment is uncertain.
+Our VAT team explain the circumstances surrounding the case and why it should prompt other businesses in the sector to consider how they account for VAT on construction services and take advice if the VAT treatment is uncertain.

 J&B Hopkins Limited (JBHL) was involved in a construction project as a sub-contractor for Rok who was the main contractor.

 Rok was engaged by a charity to construct a place of worship.
 The charity provided Rok with a VAT certificate which advised that the construction services should be zero-rated.
 Rok in turn provided the certificate to JBHL, who then also zero-rated their supplies of construction services to Rok in 2009 and 2010.

 JBHL and Rok failed to realise that the charity’s certificate only allowed Rok to zero-rate their supplies and so the certificate was irrelevant to sub-contractors such as JBHL who should account for VAT at the normal rate, which in this instance was 20% standard rate VAT.